-NETBIOS is a service which allows communication between applications such as printer or other computer in Ethernet or token ring network via NETBIOS name.
+NetBIOS is a service which allows communication between applications such as a printer or other computer in Ethernet or token ring network via NetBIOS name.

-NETBIOS name is 16 digits long character assign to a computer in workgroup by WINS for name resolution of an IP address into NETBIOS name.
+NetBIOS name is 16 digits long character assign to a computer in the workgroup by WINS for name resolution of an IP address into NETBIOS name.

 Workgroup VS Domain

-Workgroup: It is a peer to peer network for maximum 10 computers in same LAN or subnet.
+Workgroup: It is a peer-to-peer network for a maximum of 10 computers in the same LAN or subnet.
 It has no Centralized Administration, which means no computer has control over another computer.
 Each user controls the resources and security locally on their system.

 Domain: It is a client/server network for up to 2000 computers anywhere in the world.
 The administrator manages the domain and its users and resources.
 A user with an account on the domain can log onto any computer system, without having the account on that computer.